obynonwane/eCommerce/readme.md

 <h1> E-Wallet-Ecommerce / Virtual Money</h1>
 <h3>Project Description </h3>
-<p>Write a simple web app that can  allow customers to pre-load their wallet from their Debit cards and transfer of virtual money as a gift to another customer within the platform.</p>
+<p>This is a simple web application that can  allow customers to pre-load their wallet from their Debit cards and transfer of virtual money as a gift to another customer within the platform.</p>
 <h3> This Project was Built with VueJS as Front-End tool and Laravel PHP Framework for Backend API</h3>
 <h1>Installation</h1>
 <ul>